alekratz/image-manip-lang/README.md

 end for
 ```

+# Building
+This is a CMake project.
+Make a new directory, `cd` into it, and run `cmake ..`.
+You can then run `make` to build the project.

 # License
 Currently, I am holding all rights to the image-manip-lang until I get it more stable/concrete.
 There is a 100% chance that it will be under a permissive, open source license (I'm thinking BSD) - I just want to get the project more established before I start slapping licenses on it.